rspamd/rspamd/doc/faq.md

 }
 ```

-Then, you can apply this settings ID on onbound MTA using rmilter configuration:
+Then, we can apply this setting ID on the outbound MTA using the rmilter configuration:

 ```ucl
 spamd {